acard6/CS225-final-project/proposal.md

     Traversal Algorithms
-        The main travelral algorithm will be a Breadth-first search.
+        The main traversal algorithm will be a Breadth-first search.
 Where the input would be a the set of flight paths and the output would find the spanning set from one point to another.
 The output will also have appropriated edge coloring representing the shortest path between two chosen points.
 The expected runtime of a BFS traversal sould be O(V+E), where V is the number of vertices and E is the number of edges.